depressed-pho/quick-mining/README.md

 Quick-mining happens when you mine blocks with a suitable tool while *sneaking*, such as cutting logs with an axe and mining ores with a pickaxe.
-You must use a correct tool for your task, that is, cutting trees with your bare hand will not trigger quick-mining.
+You must use a correct tool for your task, that is, cutting trees with bare hand will not trigger quick-mining.

 ## Special cases

 * **[Log-like blocks](https://minecraft.fandom.com/wiki/Log)**: Cutting
-  logs and woods (stripped or not) with an axe also breaks non-player-placed leaves surrounding them.
+  logs and woods (stripped or not) also breaks non-player-placed leaves surrounding them.
 This is a fast simulation of decaying so the axe don't lose durability for this, and its enchantments don't apply.
 If you want to gather leaf blocks, mine them with shears or a Silk Touch hoe.
 * **[Mangrove trees](https://minecraft.fandom.com/wiki/Mangrove)**: Cutting
-  mangrove logs or roots with an axe mines the entire mangrove tree, including moss carpets touching them.
+  mangrove logs or roots cuts the entire mangrove tree down, including moss carpets touching them.
 * **[Azalea leaves](https://minecraft.fandom.com/wiki/Azalea_tree)**:
-  Breaking azalea leaves (flowering or not) with a hoe or shears also breaks the other variants.
+  Breaking azalea leaves (flowering or not) also breaks the other variants.
 * **[Huge Mushrooms](https://minecraft.fandom.com/wiki/Huge_mushroom)**:
-  Mining mushroom blocks (red or brown) with an axe also mines mushroom stems and vice versa.
+  Mining mushroom blocks (red or brown) also mines mushroom stems and vice versa.
 * **[Huge Nether Fungi](https://minecraft.fandom.com/wiki/Huge_fungus)**:
-  Mining nether wart blocks (warped or not) with a hoe also mines surrounding shroomlights and vice versa.
+  Mining nether wart blocks (warped or not) also mines surrounding shroomlights and vice versa.

 # Customization